-The drive to the border was about four hours through the Mexico countryside.
-Since my nephew’s mother was not with us we were detained at the Belize border.
+The drive to the border was about four hours through the Mexican countryside.
+Since my nephew’s mother was not with us, we were detained at the Belize border.
 We were told that we had to wait for el jefe (the boss) to return the next day, so spent the night in Chetumal, where I ate some of the best carne asada in my memory.
-In the morning my father had to give the man well over the normal amount of money so that we would be allowed into Belize.
-When we arrived in Belize city this is what we got…
+In the morning, my father had to give the man well over the usual amount of money so that we would be allowed into Belize.
+When we arrived in Belize City, this is what we got…

-In reality, it was a very unique city to visit in part due to its British colonial history.
-It is full of European expats and Creole people who contribute to its unique food and architecture.
-But it has nothing in common with the Belize Peninsula which is where people travel to visit the coral reefs.
+In reality, it was a unique city to visit in part due to its British colonial history.
+It is full of European ex-pats and Creole people who contribute to its unique food and architecture.
+But it has nothing in common with the Belize Peninsula, which is where people travel to visit the coral reefs.
 At Belize City, the Belize River dumps muddy water into the ocean, darkening and browning it so that it does not resemble the clear water that we anticipated.
-It is really busy and crowded.
+It is jam-packed and bustling.
 We found the people friendly and happy to talk to us.

-I still love a good adventure, but now am sure that I do research before I go.
-But, I am so happy to have this memory of parts of countries one usually doesn’t plan to travel to.
+I still love an excellent adventure, but now I am sure that I research before I go.
+But, I am so happy to have this memory of parts of countries where one doesn’t plan to travel.